Japan Japan: Awards

 The film participated in dozens of film festivals and received extensive coverage.
 Among the most notable and prestigious: the Locarno Film Festival in Switzerland, selected as the best film at Mexico's Film Week, screened at the Museum of Modern Art in New York (MoMA), and featured at the Buenos Aires Independent Film Festival.

 Critical reception

-The film received polar reviews from the critics, ranging from cutting edge, brilliant to the horror of video when it falls into the wrong hands.
+The film received polar reviews from the critics, ranging from cutting edge and brilliant to the horror of video when it falls into the wrong hands.
 The film was named by MoMA chief curator as one of the top ten films of 2008.

 The filmmaker said about the film: "One interesting challenge was how to create an interesting viewing experience in a film where it is impossible for the viewer to experience the film through the hero's eyes.
 As the hero says himself: 'Whoever looks at me, expects to see the drama or the thoughts, but the face is empty."